quarkhopper/Jet-Fuel/README.md

 Speed at which a spark is considered "dead" and turns into a smoke particle.
 The age of a particle can be thought of as its speed value between split speed at birth and death speed as it slows down.
 ### Spark split speed
 The base speed a spark travels at split spawn.
+### Jet split speed
+The base speed a spark travels at split spawn while in jet mode.
 ### Spark split speed variation
 A random number from 1 to `n` will be added to the sparks speed at split spawn.
 ### Spark speed reduction